Top Places to Visit in India under Rs. 10000 in March from Shimla | Trip Ideas by MakeMyTrip

 An Adventurous Retreat in the Garhwali Himalayas

-For the best mountain views, head to Dhanaulti.
+Enjoy a memorable mountain vacation at Dhanaulti.
 You will love nature walks, treks, adventure activities and park visits.
-Dhanaulti is also an ideal destination for a relaxing break.
+Don’t forget to spend some time relaxing at Dhanaulti.

 Explore